h00t3rz4unm3/Academic-Projects/Object Oriented Java (Java)/Assignment 7/README.md

 The GUI object should interact with an instance of the TicTacToe class that you created in assignment 5. (some adjustments to that class might be necessary).

-If you were unable to get a working version for assignment 5, I am planning on posting a version of the class on Thursday.
-If possible, I would perfer that you use your version.